| 1615 K Wed 3 Jul 2002I found this an interesting conclusion to an editorial in

 a wide range of the liturgical books.
 It also has practical suggestions

+and an encouraging approach.
 In terms of liturgical laws, these two sentences from n.165

 seem particularly important: